wellsst/wellsst.github.io/_drafts/financial_advice.md

 Adding to this think about averaging this out over years.
 In your early "retirement", you may get a positive cash flow, but as you get older and as time moves on things change and it's likely you'll get a negative cash flow and that is ok if you have a big enough war chest of funds.

+Nine things investors should remember
+• Make the most of the power of compound interest.
+Saving regularly in growth assets can grow wealth substantially over long periods.
+Using the “rule of 72”, it will take 48 years to double an asset’s value if it returns 1.5% pa (ie 72/1.5) but only 9 years if the asset returns 8% pa.
+• Don’t get thrown off by the cycle.
+Falls in asset markets can throw investors out of a well thought out strategy at the wrong time - as some were at the end of 2018.
+• Invest for the long term.
+Given the difficulty in getting short term market moves right, for most it’s best to get a long-term plan that suits your wealth, age & risk tolerance & stick to it.
+• Diversify.
+Don’t put all your eggs in one basket.
+• Turn down the noise.
+Increasing social media and the competition for your eyes and ears is creating a lot of noise around investing that is really just a distraction.
+• Buy low, sell high.
+The cheaper you buy an asset, the higher its prospective return will likely be and vice versa.
+• Beware the crowd at extremes.
+Don’t get sucked into the euphoria or doom and gloom around an asset.
+• Focus on investments that you understand and that offer sustainable cash flow.
+If it looks dodgy, hard to understand or has to be based on odd valuation measures or lots of debt to stack up then it’s best to stay away.
+• Accept that it’s a low nominal return world – when inflation is 1.5%, a 15% superannuation return is very pretty good (and not sustainable at that rate).

 ## Disclaimer

 I am not a financial advisor